 For the Stormwater Inputs category, assign an appropriate score based on how stormwater enters the lake.
 Sheet flow over an uncultivated vegetated buffer zone is considered optimal.
 Ditches, discharge pipes and streams are other sources for stormwater input.
 When scoring this parameter, consider best management practices (BMPs).
 For example, ditching with good BMPs (swales, retention areas, etc.) should score higher than ditching directly into the lake.

 To determine Bottom Substrate Quality, use a Petite Ponar or Ekman dredge to collect bottom samples from at least four separate locations on the lake.
 Score the lake based on the predominant substrate.
 A substrate dominated by sand with small amounts of detritus and coarse particulate organic matter (CPOM) is considered optimal.
 Submerged aquatic vegetation (SAV) may be present as well.
 Higher percentages of CPOM, hard-packed sand, algae or nuisance macrophytes covering the bottom are lower quality substrates.
-Thick deposits of fine detritus or anaerobic mud/muck are considered to be in the poor category.
+Thick deposits of fine detritus or anaerobic mud/muck are considered poor.

-To determine Lakeside Adverse Human Alterations, visually observe the entire perimeter of the lake for human-made structures such as houses and roads.
-Less than 10% development of the shoreline is considered to be in the optimal category.
+To determine Lakeside Adverse Human Alterations, visually scan the entire perimeter of the lake for human-made structures such as houses and roads.
+Less than 10% development of the shoreline is considered optimal.
 The greater the percentage of development, the lower the score for this category.

-Identify plants in the Upland Buffer Zone, determining the width of the vegetated zone, percentage of vegetated shoreline, and whether the vegetation is native or exotic.
+Identify plants in the Buffer Zone, determining the width of the vegetated zone, percentage of vegetated shoreline, and whether the vegetation is native or nonnative.
 A buffer zone of >18 m is considered optimal.

 To determine Adverse Watershed Land Use, score the potential effects from adverse human land uses based on a continuum of amounts, density and type as listed on the form.